eMC - trusted, up to date and comprehensive information about medicines

 Starting treatment

-• Contraception and idiopathic menorrhagia
+• For contraception and idiopathic menorrhagia

-• Protection from endometrial hyperplasia during oestrogen replacement therapy.
+• Protection from endometrial hyperplasia during oestrogen replacement therapy

 When used for endometrial protection during oestrogen replacement therapy, Mirena can be inserted at any time in an amenorrhoeic woman, or during the last days of menstruation or withdrawal bleeding.